 “African-Americans start out with fewer resources and assets and not having a cushion to borrow against is a greater uphill battle for African-Americans,” explained Rodgers.

 Although blacks of similar age and education fare pretty well compared to their non-black counterparts in the top 1 percent, there is a stark contrast in net worth.
-Top earning black households have a median net worth of $1,200,000, which pales in comparison to other groups.
+Top earning black households have a median net worth of $1,200,000, which pales in comparison to other groups who struggle to survive with military auto loans.

 Darity says in-vivo transfers (transfers of wealth from person to person during each party’s lifetime) and inheritance play a bigger role than debt in the net worth equation.